Recal/Recal/README.md

   </details>

   <details><summary><b>What languages do I use?</b></summary>
-    I use a lot of langauges, but the main ones would be:<br>
+    I use a lot of languages, but the main ones would be:<br>
     - D<br>
     - Dart<br>
     - Javascript<br>